PhilippeLeopoldie/bookLibraryBackend/README.md

 ##  Project Goals
 This is the backend of [bookLibraryProject](https://github.com/PhilippeLeopoldie/BooksLibraryProject).

-This project aims to build a full-stack Book Library and personalized Short Stories application that enables users to:
+The project aims to build a full-stack Book Library and personalized Short Stories application, enabling users to:

 - Manage a collection of books with genres and user opinions
-- Reading a description of a book
+- Read descriptions of books
-- Rating a book
+- Rate and review books
-- Add and read opinions about books
+- Read and contribute opinions
-- Use [OpenAI](https://openai.com/) to generate creative stories based on books
+- Generate creative stories based on books using [OpenAI](https://openai.com/)
-- Explore book information through a clean and structured backend API
+- Access book data through a clean, structured, and well-documented API

 ---